hiranmayroy183/Sub4Sub-Web-Application/README.md

 # Sub4Sub Web Application
- This is a basic Sub4Sub Web Application made with PHP and MySQL database by Hiranmay Roy
+This is a fully open-source advanced Sub4Sub Web Application made with PHP and MySQL database by Hiranmay Roy and Sameer Pathak.

+A "sub4sub" website is a platform where users exchange subscriptions (subs) for their YouTube channels with each other.
+The idea is that if you subscribe to someone else's channel, they will subscribe to yours in return.
+It's often used to artificially boost subscriber counts.

+# What is the purpose of this project?

+The purpose of this project is to create a simple and easy to use Sub4Sub Web Application.

 # How to run this project?

-All you have to do is
+All you have to do is:

 1. Clone this repository
 2. Open the project in your favorite IDE
-3. Create a database named `sub4sub` and create a database named `sub4sub`
+3. Create a database named `sub4sub`
 4. Update the `config.php` file with your database credentials
 5. Run the project
-6. You must have to install <b>Xampp</b> or <b>Wamp</b> local server to run this project perfectly.
+6. You must have to install <b>Xampp</b> or <b>Wampserver</b> on your machine to run this project perfectly.
 7. Boom 🔥🔥

 # Features